MaKiPL/OpenVIII-monogame/README.md

 `MonoGame.Framework.DesktopGL.Core`

 `MonoGame.Framework.OpenGL`
+9. Make sure you add Final Fantasy VIII path to array at `LinuxGameLocationProvider.cs:18`

-9. That's all.
+10. That's all.
 You can now compile the executable.
-Make sure you add path to array at `WindowsGameLocationProvider.cs:36` or `LinuxGameLocationProvider.cs:18`

 ## Development guidelines